 Step 1: Pair every “do not” with a “do”

-Do: include at least 2 specific numbers and 1 named tool per paragraph."
+Good: Each paragraph includes at least 2 specific numbers and 1 named tool.

-Do: max 4 sentences, each under 20 words.
-Use a numbered list."
+Good: Max 4 sentences, each under 20 words.
+Use a numbered list.

 Step 2: Convert vague negatives to specific bans

-Specific token bans are enforceable.
+Specific token bans are enforceable because the model can scan for them.
 Vague vibe bans are not.

 Step 3: Limit the banned list

-Cap at 5-10 highly specific items.
+Cap it at 5-10 highly specific items.
 Anything longer dilutes attention.
-If you have more, split into separate prompts or use a multi-pass workflow.
+If you have more, split into separate prompts or run a multi-pass workflow (draft, then a dedicated edit pass against the full list).

 Step 4: Provide a positive example